wikimedia/analytics-refinery/oozie/webrequest/refine/README.md

 Note that this job uses the checked dataset.
 If a raw webrequest import does not have the _SUCCESS done-flag in the directory, the data for that hour will not be refined until it does.

+Please update the record_version if you change the table content definition and/or schema.
 _